 I was very unapproachable during my grief.
 There was a lady from Jason’s preschool who was the organizer for all the dinners that had been brought to my home.
-Every time I spoke on the phone with her, her nervousness was apparent.
-She would speak rapidly and tell me how hard it was for her to deal with death.
 Her name was Audrey.
+I was so grateful to her for being so supportive and kind.
+Those dinners made a huge difference.

-One day she called me and her voice was even more anxious.
+One day she called me and her voice was anxious.
 She said, “Judy, this is unbelievable!
 There has been another death!”

 It was in January, only three months after Jason had died.
 I listened to the story.
 The child who had died was a six-year-old girl.
 Although she was no longer attending the same preschool, she was certainly known by many people there since she was there a year earlier.

 She was a bright and healthy child.
 It had happened so suddenly and swiftly that it was unbelievable.
 Although she had seen a doctor on Friday for an ear infection and was taking an antibiotic, over the weekend she did not improve.
 Her mother planned to take her to the doctor after dropping her son off at school.
 She waved goodbye to her daughter, who was weakly waiting in bed.